votinginfoproject/vip-specification/docs/built_rst/xml/elements/hours_open.rst

 =========

-A structured way of describing the days and hours that a place such as a :ref:`single-xml-office` or :ref:`single-xml-polling-location` is open, or that an event such as an :ref:`single-xml-election` is happening.
+A structured way of describing the days and hours that a place such as a :ref:`multi-xml-office` or :ref:`multi-xml-polling-location` is open, or that an event such as an :ref:`multi-xml-election` is happening.

 +--------------+---------------------------+--------------+--------------+------------------------------------------+------------------------------------------+
 | Tag          | Data Type                 | Required?    | Repeats?     | Description                              | Error Handling                           |